paulwarren/nzde/dict/C/README.md

 <b>1</b> <i>n.</i> (Rural) the swearing of bullockies and shepherds in their work context.

+## Colonial Treasurer

+ <i>n.</i> the official responsible to the Governor for internal affairs in the NZ colony

 ## colonial twang

  <i>n.</i> [incl fig. ref to taste]